 There’s something about old buildings that stand the test of time and rise from the ashes ready to face a new era.
-With residential conversion projects on the rise in the U.S., a recent study by RentCafe showed that, since the 1950s, almost 2,000 old buildings had been transformed into apartment complexes — including 800 just last decade.
+With residential conversion projects on the rise in the U.S., a recent study by RentCafe showed that, since the 1950s, almost 2,000 old buildings had been transformed into apartment complexes — including 800 just in the last decade.

 When it comes to the number of projects, 85 Philadelphia buildings converted into apartments means the city is ahead of New York City and Los Angeles and surpassed only by Chicago.
 Specifically, with nearly 11,300 new apartments created throughout the last seven decades, RentCafe included Philadelphia among the top U.S. cities riding the adaptive reuse wave.
 The city’s rich history and major economical role as an industrial nexus since the 19th century make Philadelphia the perfect example of how conversion projects help preserve cultural value without disrupting the historic fabric of a community.

 So, to find out more about how one of the oldest cities in the country manages to reinvent itself through adaptive reuse, we turned to Yardi Matrix data.